J3rry320/Vocalize.ts/README.md

   - `ttsOptions` (optional): Default options for text-to-speech (see [SpeechSynthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)).
   - `onCommandRecognized` (optional): Callback function that is called when a command is recognized.
   - `onError` (optional): Callback function that is called when an error occurs during speech recognition.
+  - `presetMood` (optional): This option allows you to configure the text-to-speech (TTS) settings based on predefined mood settings.
+Look below to find the default settings

 #### Methods